-COURSE-III: PROTEOMICS, GENOMICS AND BIOINFORMATICS
+SERBT - 3.2: PROTEOMICS, GENOMICS AND BIOINFORMATICS

-- Know the concepts of genome and proteome and how these are linked in the process of biological functions. - 2.
-Understand the genome projects, genome organization and proteome of organisms. - 3.
-Learn how to operate different instruments and could employ techniques for protein and genome analysis. - 4.
-Acquire knowledge on tools and techniques of bioinformatics to keep pace with the recent advances in in silico analysis of biomolecules.
+- 1. Know the concepts of genome and proteome and how these are linked in the process of biological functions. - 2.
+Understand the genome projects, genome organization, proteome of an organism and learn different methods of protein analysis. - 3.
+Acquire knowledge on bioinformatics aspects to keep pace with the recent advances in technologies.

-- 1. Presentation through black board, power point, and online platforms. - 2.
-Tutorial or interactive session either with individual or a small group of students. - 3.
-Demonstration in handling and use of scientific equipments. - 4.
-Conducting wet and dry lab experiments individually or a small group.
+- 1. Presentation through point slides, photos, etc. - 2.
+Demonstration in handling and use of scientific equipments. - 3.
+Conducting wet and dry lab experiments individually.